wp-plugins/easy-wp-page-navigation/readme.txt

 = Support =

-We have a support forum [here](http://support.pencidesign.com/).
+Our have a support forum [here](http://support.pencidesign.com/).

-You need a theme, see [our products](http://themeforest.net/user/pencidesign/portfolio?rel=pencidesign)
+You need a theme? see [our premium themes](http://themeforest.net/user/pencidesign/portfolio?rel=pencidesign).

 == Installation ==